-The barn was your relationship: it was a safe place (stinky? dirty? old? shabby?) for a season of your life.
+The barn was your relationship: it was a safe place (even though it may also have been shabby, dirty, old or even unhealthy) for a season of your life.
 The fire was your breakup, which perhaps you even started.
 The moon is…what?
 You name it!
 Maybe it’s a chance to start a fresh life.
 Maybe you’ll challenge yourself in new ways – perhaps by getting a new job, learning new parenting skills, traveling to Italy, dreaming about becoming a writer, looking up old friends.

-So you wish you could turn back time and do things differently…but do you also know somewhere deep inside that maybe your relationship wasn’t as good as you knew it could be?
+The breakup wasn’t your choice…but maybe it wasn’t a mistake.
+Maybe you wish you could turn back time and do things differently.
+Maybe you also know deep down that maybe your relationship wasn’t as good as you wanted, wished, or hoped for.

-The hardest – and best – advice for accepting a breakup you didn’t want is to make room for the idea that maybe your life could actually get better than it was before.
+The hardest – and best – advice for accepting a breakup you didn’t want is to allow the idea that maybe your life could actually become better than it was before.

 For me, this is an easy tip on how to accept a breakup because I love change!
 I love new haircuts, new jobs, new experiences, new foods, new training programs for work, new trips to places I’ve never been.
 I even love Mondays because I never know what the week will bring.